DuartBreedt/EduanBreedtBlog/content/blog/the-church-of-physiotherapy.md

 >One of the moral diseases we communicate to one another in society comes from huddling together in the pale light of an insufficient answer to a question we are afraid to ask
-> — <cite>Thomas Merton[^16]</cite>
+> — <cite>Thomas Merton[^15]</cite>

 ### An Immanant Creator

-A creator who is the same, creating nothing new, is no creator at all.
-The truly creative Creator is never the same but always different.
+To be a creator is a “process of ‘becoming’ – the what might/could be – the creation of what is not yet, is achieved through thinking in new, perhaps previously unimagined, modes of thinking”[^16].
+The creator “will be destructive, will affirm difference, and will exist in chaos.
+They will reach into the unknown and produce what is unrecognizable.”[^16] A creator who is the same, creating nothing new, is no creator at all.
+The true Creator is never the same but always different.
 Not transcendent, but immanent.
-A theology of radical inclusion of difference, not the exclusion of difference.
+A theology of radical inclusion of difference (the sick, the outcast), not the exclusion of difference.
 To affirm difference is to affirm life.

 >To affirm is not to bear, carry, or harness oneself to that which exists, but on the contrary to unburden, unharness, and set free that which lives